-The above graph represents the total number of card transactions in India by month, starting from April 2004 to July 2019.
-The number of card transactions (including Credit and Debit cards) in India increased to 1,416.09 million in July 2019, from 1,371.91 million in June 2019.
-That’s nearly 3% month-over-month growth.
+The above graph represents the total number of card transactions in India by month, starting from April 2004 to October 2019.
+The number of card transactions (including Credit and Debit cards) in India increased an impressive 9.2% month-over-month to a record-high 1,517.66 million in October 2019, from 1,389.24 million in September 2019.
+On a yearly basis, the country recorded a 6.6% YoY growth in its number of card transactions.

 |Source||Reserve Bank of India (RBI)|